2709shikha/Credit_Card_Transactions---SQL/README.md

 | 9 | City that reached 500th transaction fastest |

-All solutions are available in credit_card_transactions.sql
+All solutions are available in [credit_card_transactions.sql](credit_card_transactions.sql)

 #  📈 **Summary of Findings**

-Mumbai contributes the most to total credit card spends.
+-Mumbai contributes the most to total credit card spends.

-Fuel is the most common expense type.
+-Fuel is the most common expense type.

-Platinum cards saw the highest growth in Jan 2014.
+-Platinum cards saw the highest growth in Jan 2014.

-Delhi has the highest weekend spend efficiency.
+-Delhi has the highest weekend spend efficiency.

-Chennai reached 500 transactions the fastest after first txn.
+-Chennai reached 500 transactions the fastest after first txn.